Komposten/VisorScraper/README.md

    1) If you specified an output folder, it should now contain a number of .csv files.
    2) Additionally, the data is also stored in the R environment under the variables `match.stats` and `hero.stats`.

+#### Why must I download the Visor Dashboard HTML?
+This is an easy way to get access to a list of all matches that a user wants to scrape.

+It should be possible to let VisorScraper itself sign in to Visor.gg and scrape the Dashboard.
+However, I don't know exactly how to do this or if it is worth the trouble.
+This is especially because of the fact that Visor.gg's dashboard only loads 20 matches at first, and then requires you to scroll down for it to load further.
+I don't know if this can be achieved programmatically using R.

 ### Other useful information
 * VisorScraper works in a single thread and waits 0.1 second between each match, as to not spam Visor.gg with too many requests.
 * Matches that cannot be opened (e.g. because of server errors) and matches without stats (i.e. Visor messed up) will be ignored.
 * SR cannot currently be scraped in a reasonable way since Visor.gg does not store SR per match.

+### License
+This is free and unencumbered software released into the public domain.
+See [LICENSE](https://github.com/Komposten/VisorScraper/blob/master/LICENSE) for more information.